FOSS-Chinese/AnkiDeckGenerator/README.md

 - [x] Create a Stroke order diagram generator that outputs still images with numbers
 - [x] and create a Pull Request at https://github.com/skishore/makemeahanzi adding this generator script and the generated stroke diagrams
 - [x] Generate Anki card data for the charCode as used in JavaScript
-- [ ] Copy the animated Hanzi stroke order diagrams into the deck output (animation doesn't work in Anki)
-- [x] Copy the non-animated Hanzi stroke order diagrams into the deck output
+- [x] Copy the Hanzi stroke order diagrams into the deck output
 - [x] Write a bootstrap based Anki card template that uses all the features mentioned above
 - [x] Allow specifiying an output dir for the generated files
 - [x] Write Anki card data in Anki compatible tsv format as output
+- [ ] Document all features
+- [ ] Clean up for initial release
+- [ ] Add screenshots

 ## Requirements
 - git